gsoules/AvantSearch/README.md

 <hr/>

-#### Layout Selector Width
-Use this option to specify an integer indicating the width in pixels of the layout selector that appears on search results pages.
-For example, specify 250 to mean 250px.
-This option saves you from having to code CSS to adjust the width to a size that is appropriate for your layout options and your theme's styling.
-Experiment to find a value that makes the selector just wide enough to accommodate the longest layout you defined in the Layouts section above.

 #### Detail Layout

 Use the Detail Layout to specify the elements which appear in the three columns of the L1 detail element.
 A screen shot